 Plan Out Your Trip

+If you’re planning a trip and you’re taking your furry friend along for the ride, it’s important to plan ahead and make sure you’re prepared for all of the potential scenarios.
 Are you heading to your destination by flight or car?
 Will you need some places to stop along the way?
 Potentially a pet-friendly hotel?
 Organizing your trip completely and having the right places to go will make the situation so much smoother.
-It doesn’t mean you have to perfectly time everything.
-But as long as you have places to eat and sleep while travelling, then you’ll be breezing through the process.

 Once You Get To Your Destination